mozilla/DeepSpeech/README.md

 $ pip install deepspeech-gpu
 ```

-or update it as folllows:
+or update it as follows:
 ```
 $ pip install --upgrade deepspeech-gpu
 ```